redrossa/ProjectTwoFinalApp/BackEndDeveloper_README.txt

 BackEndDeveloper README for Project Two (CS400 @ UW Madison)
 ========================================================

-Name of BackEndDeveloper: <enter your complete name here>
+Name of BackEndDeveloper: Yuven Sundaramoorthy
-@wisc.edu Email of BackEndDeveloper: <enter your @wisc.edu email address here>
+@wisc.edu Email of BackEndDeveloper: ysundaramoor@wisc.edu
-Group: <enter your two letter group name here>
+Group: JF
-Team: <enter your team color: red, blue, or purple, here>
+Team: Blue

 Files Written by Me:
 --------------------
-<List all files that were within this project that were written by you, and
+Backend - does all backend and creates the red black tree for frontend to use.

- include a short description of the purpose that each file servers>
+Backend interface - interface for the backend

-Additional Contributions:
+Red Black Tree - the red black tree used to store values Additional Contributions:
 -------------------------
 <List any additional contributions that you have made toward your team's